The discovery of Interpersonal Psychotherapy is a great example of scientific serendipity, in that, it was discovered by accident.

 On other occasions, she would make passive-aggressive remarks about Joanne’s housekeeping, for example suggesting Joanne must have had a very busy week judging from the state of the house.

 Moreover, as if to make matters worse, during these condescending exchanges Joanne’s husband would sit back, apparently enjoying both women competing for his attention.
-By now I’ve got the bloody headache!
+By now I’ve got a bloody headache!

 At this point, it’s helpful to understand when we repress a particular emotion we tend to do it absolutely.
 The door is shut tight.
 We are not even a tiny bit angry.
 Nothing to see here.
 So it’s a significant development to open the door just a little bit.
 Over time, once the door is cracked open it continues opening further by itself.